 (2) The agency must not use the services of an unlicensed volunteer for duties that would or do include face-to-face contact with a client whose criminal history information includes a conviction that bars employment under THSC §250.006 or a conviction the agency has determined is a contraindication to employment.
 If an unlicensed volunteer's criminal history check includes a conviction of an offense that is not listed in THSC §250.006, the agency must document its review of the conviction and its determination of whether the conviction is a contraindication to employment.

-(3) Before an unlicensed volunteer's first face-to-face contact with a client, the agency must conduct a search of the NAR and the EMR using the DADS Internet website to determine if an unlicensed volunteer is listed in either registry as unemployable.
+(3) Before an unlicensed volunteer's first face-to-face contact with a client, the agency must conduct a search of the NAR and the EMR using the HHSC website to determine if an unlicensed volunteer is listed in either registry as unemployable.
 The agency must not use the services of an unlicensed volunteer who is listed as unemployable in either registry.

-(4) The agency must provide written information about the EMR that complies with the requirements of §93.3(c) of this title to an unlicensed volunteer within five working days from the date of the person's first face-to-face contact with a client.
+(4) The agency must provide written information about the EMR that complies with the requirements of 40 TAC §93.3(c) to an unlicensed volunteer within five working days from the date of the person's first face-to-face contact with a client.

 (5) In addition to the initial verification of employability, the agency must search the NAR and the EMR to determine if a volunteer is designated in either registry as unemployable, as follows: